delphicventurescode/mjolnir_poeto_book_series/why_buy_one_of_the_books/README.md

 ## 1. Perfect for Esperanto Beginners (A1–A2 Level)

 These books are designed with *you* in mind—whether you're just starting your Esperanto journey or are at the lower-intermediate level.
 Each poem is written to be accessible and encouraging, with minimal grammar and vocabulary hurdles.
-The bilingual layout (Esperanto + English) helps you pick up the rhythm and feel of the language without getting overwhelmed.

 ## 2. Like Board Books, But For Adults